The Story of Dick and Rick Hoyt

 On April 8, 2013, a life-size bronze statue of Team Hoyt, commissioned by John Hancock, was unveiled on the lawn of the Center School in Hopkinton, just yards from the starting line of the Boston Marathon.
 The statue was unveiled in a 30-minute dedication ceremony.
 When asked about the statue, Dick said, “It [doesn’t] get any better than that.
 To us this is the Stanley Cup, this is the World Series[.]”
 Months later, on July 17, 2013, Dick and Rick were awarded the Jimmy V Perseverance Award at the 2013 ESPY Awards.
 The Jimmy V Award is given to those individuals in athletics who have overcome great obstacles through perseverance and determination.
 The award couldn’t be more fitting, with Team Hoyt’s motto being, “Yes, You Can!”

 Following the 2013 Boston Marathon, Dick and Rick’s inspiration gave birth to Team Hoyt San Diego.
-Prior to then, the only one other Team Hoyt chapter existed (Team Hoyt Virginia Beach) Since then, additional chapters of Team Hoyt have been formed all over the United States, and in Canada.
-There are now a total of seven Team Hoyt chapters, including Team Hoyt San Diego, Team Hoyt New England, Team Hoyt Canada, Team Hoyt Coeur d’Alene, Team Hoyt Texas and Team Hoyt Arizona.
+Prior to then, the only one other Team Hoyt chapter existed (Team Hoyt Virginia Beach).
+Since then, additional chapters of Team Hoyt have been formed all over the United States, and in Canada.
+There are now a total of seven Team Hoyt chapters, including Team Hoyt San Diego, Team Hoyt New England, Team Hoyt Canada, Team Hoyt Coeur d’Alene, Team Hoyt Texas, Team Hoyt Arizona, Team Hoyt Las Vegas and Team Hoyt Ohio.

 On Monday, April 21, 2014, Dick and Rick Hoyt ran their 32nd, and final, Boston Marathon together.
 Beginning in 2015, Rick Hoyt’s new Boston Marathon running partner is friend,Team Hoyt supporter, and Team Hoyt San Diego Director Bryan Lyons.
 Together, Rick and Bryan will carry the torch and continue the tradition of Team Hoyt’s presence in the Boston Marathon, and other races.